 I need them to hold me, and tell me I’m good!

-God why they fight?
+God why do they fight?
 And why do they scream?

 Why aren’t they nice?
 And why are they mean?